JupiterOne/graph-vsphere/docs/jupiterone.md

 ## Docker Walkthrough

-This integration is also has an image published on [Docker Hub](https://hub.docker.com/r/jupiterone/graph-vsphere).
+This integration also has an image published on [Docker Hub](https://hub.docker.com/r/jupiterone/graph-vsphere).
 It will perform a
 [j1-integration collect](https://github.com/JupiterOne/sdk/blob/main/docs/integrations/development.md#command-j1-integration-collect)